 With fans up in arms and petitioning for a remake of Season 8 I think they should be looking a little further back.
 A remade final season would be a castle built on sand without fixes to the supporting developments in earlier seasons.

-It's easy to love Game of Thrones but for me, Season 7 is the chink in Game of Throne's amour.
+It's easy to love Game of Thrones but for me, Season 7 is the chink in the amour.